xixotron/mud-simple/README.md

 Extending the Game
 ------------------

-MUD Pi is a free and open source project (that's _free_ as in _freedom_).
+MUD-Simple is a free and open source project (that's _free_ as in _freedom_).
 This means that the source code is included and you are free to read it, copy it, extend it and use it as a starting point for your own MUD game or any other project.
 See `licence.md` for more info.

-MUD Pi was written in the Python programming language.
+MUD-Simple was written in the Python programming language.
 If you have never used Python before, or are new to programming in general, why not try an online tutorial, such as <http://www.learnpython.org/>.

-There are 2 source files in the project. `mudserver.py` is a module containing the `MudServer` class - a basic server script which handles player connections and sending and receiving messages. `simplemud.py` is an example game using `MudServer`, with player chat and rooms to move between.
+There are 3 source files in the project. `mudserver.py` is a module containing the `MudServer` class - a basic server script which handles player connections and sending and receiving messages. `simplemud.py` is an example game using `MudServer`, with player chat and `rooms.py` are the rooms to move between.

 The best place to start tweaking the game would be to have a look at `simplemud.py`.
 Why not try adding more rooms to the game world?
 You'll find